Rookie001MC/win10script/README.md

 # win10script
+## This repo was originally by ChrisTitusTech: https://www.youtube.com/c/ChrisTitusTech
 This is the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from github.
 I also added Chocolatey and other tools to the script that I install on every machine.

 ## My Additions